Array in R is a list or vector with two or more dimensions. An array is like a stacked matrix, and a matrix is a two-dimensional array.

 Parameters

-nmat: It is a number of matrices of dimensions nrow * ncol.
+nmat: It is several matrices of dimensions nrow * ncol.

 dimnames: The default value is NULL.